Living in Didsbury

 Is Didsbury a good place to live?

-What schools are in Didsbury?
+What are the schools in Didsbury like?

-What is the transport like in Didsbury?
+What is the average house price in Didsbury?

 Where does this data come from?